chsiva/Terraform/README.md

        Remove Resource from State:
           If the conflict is due to an interrupted apply or inconsistent state, you might need to use terraform state rm <resource_name> to remove the resource from the state and then terraform import to re-add it correctly.

+#Terraform Advance querstions

+    - Drift Detection: Recognizing and addressing when your live infrastructure deviates from the desired state defined in your Terraform code, often caused by manual changes outside of Terraform's control.

+       Solution: Import configuration $terraform import aws_s3_bucket.my_bucket my-existing-bucket
     *
 # Terraform module inside Ansible
 https://docs.ansible.com/ansible/2.9/modules/terraform_module.html